matthewearl/matthewearl.github.io/_posts/2015-08-11-pluto-flyby.md

 def register_many(stars_seq):
     stars_it = iter(stars_seq)

+    # First image is defined to have the identity transformation.
     registered = [(next(stars_it), numpy.matrix(numpy.identity(3)))]
     yield RegistrationResult(exception=None, transform=registered[0][1])

+    # Attempt to find transformations for the remaining images.
     for stars2 in stars_it:
         for stars1, M1 in [registered[0]] + registered[-REGISTRATION_RETRIES:]:
             try: